Rev. Dr. Glenn Ethridge | Senior Pastor

 Atticus Hicks | 9:35 Worship Leader

 Atticus began leading worship in his youth group at Mt.
 Carmel UMC in Norcross, GA when he was a freshman in High School.
 While in college he was the worship leader at Hope Springs Christian Fellowship in Athens, GA as well as leading services at various college ministries on the UGA campus.
 Atticus started leading contemporary worship at Oak Grove in November 2011 after graduating from the University of Georgia with a bachelor’s degree in International Affairs and a minor in Portuguese.
-In July 2012 he also began working with the Youth praise band and writing curriculum for the Java Hut Sunday School program.
-Atticus comes from three generations of Methodist pastors and his mother, Nanci, is currently the pastor at Mossy Creek UMC in Cleveland, GA.
-Also, his father, Steve, is on the building staff at Dunwoody UMC.
-He has a little sister, Annie, who is finishing up her degree at Athens Tech.
-Atticus is looking forward to marrying Leslie, his girlfriend of almost 7 years in November.
-Atticus enjoys listening to and playing all kids of music, as well as watching and playing football, baseball and basketball.
+In July 2012 he also began working with the Youth praise band.
+Atticus comes from three generations of Methodist pastors and his mother, Nanci, is currently the pastor at Briarcliff UMC just up the road.
+His father, Steve, is on the building staff at Dunwoody UMC.
+Atticus is married to Leslie and in 2016 were overjoyed to welcome their son Rowan to the world.
+Atticus enjoys listening to and playing all kinds of music, as well as watching and playing football, baseball and basketball.

 Virginia Sowell | Communications Coordinator